 I’ve had my Instant Pot DUO for almost two years now, and I’ve slowly gone from not quite knowing what to do with it to using it just about every day.
 It took me a few months to discover all the ways I wanted to use it in my kitchen, but from the beginning I figured out it was a first-rate soup machine.
 One of the first soups I made was this Instant Pot red posole.
 Instant pot red posole (also spelled pozole, depending on where you live) is spicy, savory, satisfying, and topped with crunchy fresh vegetables.

-Posole (or pozole) is a classic Mexican soup or stew of meat, vegetables, chiles and hominy.
+Posole is a classic Mexican soup or stew of meat, vegetables, chiles and hominy.
 There’s red posole, made with pork, and green posole, made with chicken.
 Diners add fresh toppings – sliced radishes, cabbage, diced onion, avocado, fresh cilantro or lime wedges – to their bowls of hot soup.
 It’s a perfect meal in a bowl, that you can customize any way you like it.

 Posole can be complicated to make, depending on the method you use.
 Some recipes call for soaking dried chiles or stewing meat for hours.
 With this Instant pot red posole, just half an hour of pressure cooking will make the pork taste like it’s been simmering all day.
 The warm chile flavor comes from a simple can of enchilada sauce.